The Cinema Theatre Association was founded in 1967 by journalist Eric

 Our many and varied activities include providing information, through our Casework sub-committee, on the historical importance of cinemas, especially when they are being considered for listing or when alterations to listed cinemas are being proposed.
 Our regional groups in Scotland and Wales perform similar functions in their countries.
 We also organise visits to cinemas and theatres around the UK and overseas and our extensive Archive is available for anyone researching the history of these fascinating buildings

-We publish a bi-monthly Bulletin and, once a year, a full colour,
+We publish a quarterly Bulletin (bi-monthly prior to 2023) and, once a year, a full colour,

 high quality magazine, Picture House.
 We also publish books on cinema